EliasMwangi-DataAnalyst/eliasmwangi-dataanalyst/README.md

 ## Hi there 👋
 My name is Elias Mwangi.
 A data enthusiasts with a background in construction and tertiary education fields.
-- 🛠️I'm currently working on...
+- 🛠️I'm currently working on career development
-- 🔍I'm currently learning on...
+- 🔍I'm currently learning on Machine learning
-- 🤝I'm looking to collaborate on...
+- 🤝I'm looking to collaborate on everything Data Analytics

 <!--